 Share any concerns you may have with your school’s principal.

 Who will be responsible for cleaning between classes in middle and high schools?
 How will this impact instructional time?

 Teachers and custodial staff will share the responsibility of maintaining a clean classroom.
 Teachers will be provided cleaning supplies to clean classrooms throughout the day as needed.
 Custodians will clean the classrooms after school.
 This, as with every other aspect of the pandemic response, will impact instructional time.

 What about the HVAC systems?

 All systems are designed in accordance with the NC mechanical code and ASHRAE recommendations.
 All have 4-6 air changes per hour.
 Systems are controlled automatically.
 Filters are monitored and changed when dirty.
-We are in the process of evaluating the feasibility and cost of installing different filters.
+We are using MERV-13 filters as per CDC recommendations.

 How will student desks be cleaned and disinfected if snacks and lunches are eaten in a classroom?

 If it is determined that students must eat meals in the classroom: